 Link event report.
 Operating Classes are defined in Annex E.

-The Channel Number field indicates the channel number of the Peer-to-Peer Link events requested and
+The Channel Number field indicates the channel number, or center frequency index of the frequency segment if the identified channel comprises non-contiguous frequency segments, of the Peer-to-Peer Link events requested and

 included in the Peer-to-Peer Link event report.
-A Channel Number of 0 indicates a request to report any Peer-to-Peer Link event for any supported channel in the specified filtering Operating Class.
+A Channel Number of 0 in all N+1 Channel Number subelements indicates a request to report any Peer-to-Peer Link event for any supported channel in the specified filtering Operating Class.

 Note to reader, not for inclusion in the draft: May need a mesh expert to review this last change.